-Kits with parking brake calipers should be checked to confirm the pad is seated flat against the piston face, with the boss of the brake pad lining up with the notch in the piston face.
-The calipers can now be installed using medium strength threadlocker (such as Loctite 243) on the threads of the two 7/16-20 caliper bolts.
-For parking brake calipers, refer to the instructions below for Parking Brake Caliper Setup.
+Kits with non-parking brake calipers should be checked to confirm the machined pad spacers are present and make sure the notch in the pad spacer lines up with the corresponding boss on the brake pad.
+Kits with parking brake calipers do not use a machined pad spacer and should be checked to confirm the pad is seated flat against the piston face, with the boss of the brake pad lining up with the notch in the piston face.

+The calipers can now be installed using medium strength threadlocker (such as Loctite 243) on the threads of the two 7/16-20 caliper bolts and torque to 30 ft-lbs.
+For parking brake calipers, refer to the instructions below for Parking Brake Caliper Setup